1kx-network/depin_tokenomics/pocket/links_and_sources.md

-### Pocket data collected so far
+### Pocket network data collected so far

 Folder csvs:
 * pocket_data_rewards:
     - rewards data (output from df_rewards_monthly of pocket_rewards notebook)
     - $ -price via coingecko (assumed 0.2$ and 0.4$ before data available)
-    - used total maximum supply estimate 3,900,988,660 (extending current supply with annual inflation of 10% for 10 years) for relative token rewards
+    - used total maximum supply estimate 3,900,988,660 (extending current supply with annual inflation of 10% for 10 years) for relative token rewards in initial analysis (paper/1st article) and 4,000,000,000 in 2nd analysis (2025)
     - additional data via poktscan.com
 * pocket_chains: maps chain name and RelayChainId (used in pocket_rewards notebook)
 * pocket_blocks: mapping of blockheights and dates (used in pocket_rewards notebook)